seananderson/seananderson.ca/_posts/2013-08-23-debugging-r.md

 # Summary

-Hopefully you find these debugging options useful.
+Hopefully you find these debugging strategies useful.
 With practice debugging small R functions should become easier than debugging a large chunk of global code.
-Many of the strategies serve a similar purpose.
+Many of the options serve a similar purpose.
 As a result, you may choose to become familiar with one or two of them.
-Just keep the other strategies in your debugging toolbox for you're stuck.
+Just keep the other strategies in your debugging toolbox for when you're stuck.
 Often approaching the same problem from multiple angles is just what you need to understand the problem and find a solution.